pranavraja/htmx-sse/README.md

 # Starting the server

+Note: you can set the `NGROK_AUTH_TOKEN` environment variable to make the URL available publicly.

 ```
 go run .
 ```

-You can use [ngrok](https://ngrok.com/) or a similar tool to generate a public facing base URL for your quiz.

 Then you can generate a unique access URL for every user, by appending the access token you generated above.
 For example:

 https://2196-2403-etc.au.ngrok.io?access_token=tokenfromsetupstep